mikesol/wall/docs/src/functions-2.md

 :[ 1 2 3 5 ]
 ```

 The difference of two sets is `s-`, and an element can be taken from a set using `s-e`.
-Note that if any elemetn from the stuff to be taken away is not present in the original set, an error will be thrown.

 ```
 w> s- :[1 2 3] :[2 3]